-The protector pads have a thin covering that helps with reducing adherance; however, the stoma will sometimes produce a large amount of sticky mucousy material that when it hardens, can cause the pads to stick to the tube or the skin.
-The best way to prevent this is to gently clean the wound and change the pad at least twice per week, more often in the beginning, or on the schedule recommended by your veterinarian.
-If any pad does stick to the tube or skin, do not panic.
-Generally, repeatedly pressing cotton with warm water onto the pad will cause the secretions to rehydrate and soften, allowing the pad to be removed.
+The pads have a thin covering that helps reduce wound adherence; however, the stoma will sometimes produce a large amount of sticky mucous material that when hardened, can cause the pads to stick to the tube, sutures or skin.
+The best way to prevent this is to gently cleanse the wound (using a 10% solution of Hibiclens or Betadine/Povidone Iodine or product from your veterinarian) and change the pad at least 2-3 times per week, or on the schedule recommended by your veterinarian.
+If the pad does stick to the tube or skin, repeatedly daubing cotton with warm water onto the secretions will cause them to rehydrate and soften, allowing the pad to be removed.

-It is important to look at the pads you remove, as they can give you an idea of the health of the stoma.
-Any discolored secretions can indicate infection as in the picture below.
+It is important to look at the pads you remove to give you an idea of the health of the stoma.
+Any smelly or discolored secretions can indicate infection.
 You can take the pad itself to show your vet if you like.